Dental Implants Rocky Hill

 Missing All Teeth

 You can get full dentures that rest on about 4 to 6 implants instead of your gums.
 Traditional dentures might not fit as well as they used to over time as bone loss progresses in your jaw, but with implants, your dentures will stay in place at all times and your jaw will remain strong.
 Additionally, patients can choose to have either a full or partial denture cover their dental implants depending on their needs.
-You can even opt to have the denture be fixed or removable if you’d prefer.
+You can even opt to have a fixed or removable denture based on your preference.

 Understanding the Cost of Dental Implants